 Thomas de Quincey (1785-1859) is still woefully overlooked and obscure.
-Hardly anyone reads him; probably because there isn’t that much of it.
-He didn’t write novels or poetry of note.
+Hardly anyone reads him; probably because he didn’t write novels or poetry of note.
 He mastered at essays and recollections.
 Indeed Confessions of An English Opium-Eater is clearly autobiography.
 He didn’t write more because he spent so much of his time indulging in opium, the fashionable drug of the late Georgian period.

 Thomas De Quincey was born Thomas Quincey on 15 August 1785 at the Princes’ Tavern, 86 Cross Street, what is now the corner of Cross and John Dalton streets, the building long gone, where a barely noticeable plaque marks the spot.
 Soon after his birth the family moved into the countryside at Moss Side.

-When De Quincey was six his beloved sister Elizabeth died aged nine.
+When De Quincey was six his beloved 9-year-old sister Elizabeth died.
 He stole into her room to kiss her “marble lips while a hot summer wind blew like an audible symbol of eternity” and he “slunk, like a guilty thing, with stealthy steps from the room”.
 He probably listened outside the door while two doctors sawed open her head during the autopsy.

 “Gloomy the streets of Manchester were at that time”